marano/blog/_posts/2014-07-04-rendering-custom-error-pages-with-rails.markdown

 end
 {% endhighlight %}

-On ApplicationController, write a method that will raise an appropriate exception for the error you're dealing with.
-In this case, as we're treating a simple 404 error, we'll raise ActiveRecord::RecordNotFound:
+On `ApplicationController`, write a method that will raise an appropriate exception for the error you're dealing with.
+In this case, as we're treating a simple 404 error, we'll raise `ActiveRecord::RecordNotFound`:

 {% highlight ruby linenos %}
 class ApplicationController < ActionController::Base